Checkmarx: Research

+In August 2022, Checkmarx researchers found vulnerabilities in the Ring Android app, which could have allowed malicious applications to be installed on the user's phone to expose personal data, geolocation, and camera recordings.

 Funding

 Checkmarx's early investors include Salesforce, which remains a partner as Checkmarx provides security reviews for the Salesforce AppExchange.
 In 2015, U.S. private equity and venture capital firm Insight Partners acquired Checkmarx for $84 million.

 In April 2020, private equity firm Hellman & Friedman, alongside private investment firm TPG, acquired Checkmarx for $1.15 billion.
 After the acquisition, Insight Partners retained a minority interest in the company.